WARNING: Long post ahead, but this is REAL life!

 We had been waiting to get new furniture (letting the kids get as old as possible) but felt this was the perfect time in our newly refinished again home.

-Although this post made it look so simple, just imagine packing up your entire house for the second time in two years, just to move right back in.....
-I get that people move a lot, but never in and out of the same time multiple times right?
-It was quite the journey and really just added a few pages in our family story book.
+Although this post made it look so simple, just imagine packing up your entire house for the second time in two years, just to move out and then right back in.....
+I get that people move a lot, but never in and out of the same home multiple times right?
+Thankfully, those that do find themselves in the same boat as us can make use of crate hire London services to help them pack up their belongings efficiently when they need to move out of the property for whatever reason.
+It was quite the journey and really just added a few pages in our family storybook.
 This also led to a MAJOR DIY project hiatus on the house.
 We were completely wiped out.
-Two years later and we are back in the game!
+Two years later and we are back in the game, so stay tuned!

 Thanks for stopping by friends, hope to see you again soon!